riccardobevilacqua/next-desk/README.md

 ## Objective

+This *demo* app helps you choosing the next office to work from.

-Implement a web app to choose an office from the following list:
+Select the current office from the following list:

 - Amsterdam
 - Budapest
 - Madrid

-The following metrics are applied by the user:
+The other offices will be shown presenting:

 - Weather condition (the warmer the better)
 - Flight price (the cheaper the better)

+Based on these information you will have the opportunity to make an educated choice for your destination.

 ## Tech stack